Estimate Time5 min

 As you pay off smaller debts, the amount of money you can put toward larger balances grows like a snowball rolling down a hill.

 The avalanche method doesn't always save a lot more money in interest.
 “If you are in a situation where you have high interest loans, avalanche may be most appropriate.
-But if all of your loans are similar or all have lower interest rates, the method may not be much more efficient than the snowball approach,” says Mike Rusinak, CFP®, a vice president in the Financial Solutions Team at Fidelity.
+If all your loans are similar or all have lower interest rates, the method may not be much more efficient than the snowball approach,” says Mike Rusinak, CFP®, a vice president in the Financial Solutions Team at Fidelity.

-There's a better way to save and spend
+There's a better way to spend and save

 Pay bills, track spending, and get ATM fee reimbursements with our Cash Management Solutions.